ogaraga/locationtracker/README.md

 This is just a developmental project, although it was successfully deployed on vercel for dynamism.
 We used React and vite for this project with normal javascript.
 We employed mongodb as our database.
 # Mongodb
 was hosted in our local machine(computer) instead of the cloud based.
-This is why if you are not connected on the machine where the database base is located, the data fetched from it will be fully at atimes.
-So, you need to connect to enjoy this project maximally.
+This is why if you are not connected on the machine where the database is located, the data fetched from it will be funny to read at atimes.
+So, you need to connect to the local drive to enjoy this project maximally.
+Except you have the tools to migrate it to cloudbase database.
 # Componentations
 we broke our project into components for us to get the best result.
 There are about 11 conponents with different results.
 # ContextApi